JPGlaser/Tycho/README.md

 # Tycho
-AMUSE community code for observing star-star scattering effects on exoplanets in stellar clusters.
+AMUSE (Astrophysical Multipurpose Software Environment) community code for observing star-star scattering effects on exoplanets in stellar clusters.

-TYCHO is a simulation suite used in observing the effects of star-star scattering on exoplanets within clustered natal environments.
+*TYCHO* is a simulation suite used in observing the effects of star-star scattering on exoplanets within clustered natal environments.
 It is dependent on multiple community codes provided by the Astrophysical Multipurpose Software Environment (AMUSE; amusecode.org).

+## Developers' Note
+We currently working on converting *TYCHO* to the latest version of Python3, which will support AMUSE 13.1 +.
+The Python2 version can be accessed in the version history and works well for AMUSE 11.

 ## Breakdown of Included Scripts
 - **sim_cluster.py:** Used in simulating a star cluster according to user-defined initial conditions.
 Additionally, it records all stellar close-encounters into an easy to process pickle format.
 If desired, this can also include a Jovian population to track the sub-brown dwarf population in the cluster.